 - A program GPA of 2.5 or higher

 To pursue a teaching career by starting at MATC:

 - After you've been admitted to the program, meet with your advisor at least once every semester to select courses

 - Earn your associate degree in Liberal Arts through the Educational Foundations track at MATC, including four teacher preparation courses

-- Complete the reading, mathematics and writing areas of the Pre-Professional Skills Test (PPST) successfully
+- Complete the reading, mathematics and writing areas of the Praxis Core successfully

-- Apply to the School of Education at one of the cooperating four-year colleges, where you will continue your studies to receive your bachelor's degree in education
+- Apply to the School of Education at one of the partnering four-year institutions, where you will continue your studies to receive your bachelor's degree in education

 - After you receive your bachelor's degree, you will be eligible to apply for a Wisconsin teaching license